vdplasthijs/reproducible_figures/tutorial/RF0: Introduction and overview.md

 The purpose of these tutorials is to explain how to create fully reproducible, multi-panel figures at publication level using standard plotting library `matplotlib`, as well as the new functions in this package `rep_fig_vis`.
 Other fantastic plotting libraries for Python exist (`seaborn`, `plotly`, `bokeh`, ..), but for simplicity we will use just `matplotlib`, which can covers almost all use-cases (and is compatible with `seaborn`).

+Importantly, this tutorial is by no means an exhaustive resource to all possible functionalities.
+Instead it's brief, and sticks to the core functionalities needed to create reproducible figures, with some common customisation options highlighted.
+Other (more exhaustive) resources are linked at the bottom of each tutorial page.

 First, let's define __reproducible figures (RFs)__ as _"A (multi-panel) figure that is produced __completely__ and __finally__ by code, and can therefore be reproduced (by anyone)"_.
 A common alternative is to use plotting libraries to create individual panels, but compile and polish them manually using graphics software such as Illustrator or Inkscape.

 ## What benefits do RFs offer?